Yegorich555/webpack-mock-server/README.md

 - Don't use NodeJs **require** operator **as dynamic** to relative path.
 Use **dirname in this case or absolute path (**dirname is changed during the compilation)
 - NodeJs caches every **require**d module (file), so you maybe interested in clearing cache for _require(_.json)\*.
   Use `delete require.cache[require.resolve({yourPathName})]` before you call `require({yourPathName})`;
+- _Mockserver can't compile the TS-code_.
+  **Possible reason**: you have some extra import OR missed some global files (like `global.d.ts`).
+  **Solution**: all mock-files must be without dependencies (imports) of components defined in the main-project files
+  - If you have custom `tsconfig.mock.json` file check if all required `\*d.ts` files are included `.. include: ["**/global.d.ts", ..] ..`
-- Mockserver can't compile the TS-code.
-Solution: building with files like `global.d.ts` isn't supported or you have some extra import.
-All mock-files must be clear enough and independent on the main-project files.
-To check what's wrong check compilation trace `npx tsc --project tsconfig.mock.json --generateTrace traceDir`
+  - To check what's wrong check compilation trace `npx tsc --project tsconfig.mock.json --generateTrace traceDir` OR enable logging via option `verbose:true`

 ```js
 // Wrong